aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/formfields/get/_index.md

 weight: 30
 ---

-This REST API allows you to get one of the form fields contained in the paragraph.
+This REST API retrieves a form field from a paragraph.

 ## REST API